maxxiimo/the-front-end-manifesto/chp11-slicing-and-dicing-mockups.md

 Slicing and Dicing Mockups
 ==========================

-Unlike in the last chapter, often times I find myself in situations where all of the information architect thing has been thought out, the look and feel is in place, and the designer has put it all together in a mockup.
+Unlike in previous chapters, often times I find myself in situations where all of the information architecting has been thought out, the look and feel is in place, and the designer has put it all together in a mockup.
 In this chapter we're going to go through the exercise of slicing and dicing an example mockup to learn one approach to turning mockups into front end code.
 Here is the mockup we will use:

 ![][mockup]

 To begin, use Adobe Photoshop to work with mockups.
 You will need it.
 Start off by taking a look at the mockup for a few minutes.
 Think of yourself as a sculptor looking at a marble block for the first time.
 You have a vision in your head and your getting ready to chisel.
 In other words just absorb it, understand it.
 Look at the major layout elements, i.e. the framework of the site, and begin to ask yourself some basic high-level questions like:

-1. How wide should it be?
+1. How wide is it designed to be?
 960px, 980px, 1040px?

 2. Is the width fluid or static?